Vegan Scalloped Potatoes

 How to Make Vegan Scalloped Potatoes

 - Stir in the plant-based milk to create a gravy-like sauce.
-If your sauce has lumps, simply transfer to a food processor or blender and pulse until smooth.

 - Stir in vegan cheddar shreds until melted.